PaulTalbot85/Tools/README.md

-# Resume
+# Tools
-This repo contains my professional CV and related documents.
+Collection of pentesting scripts and utilities to automate common tasks and workflows.